Modafinil is one of the most popular productivity-enhancing medications in the world.

-1. Boosting Energy Before an Event
+1. To Boost Energy Before an Event

 Have you ever gotten off a particularly long day of work, feeling tired and ready for bed but had previous plans to go to a wedding or party?
-Most of us have and it takes some serious motivation to get cleaned up to head out for the night.
+Most of us have, and it takes some serious motivation to get cleaned up to head out for the night.

 Modafinil offers a unique benefit in these situations.

-As a eugeroic, Modafinil promotes wakefulness in the brain.
+As a eugeroic, modafinil promotes wakefulness in the brain.
 Although it’s not a substitute for sleep, it can delay it for several hours.
 This allows people to stay up and attend events they either don’t want to miss, or simply can’t due to social expectations with friends and family.

-In many cases, alcohol is served during these events, which would mean that the alcohol and Modafinil will end up mixing together inside the body.
+In many cases, alcohol is served during these events, which would mean that the alcohol and Modafinil will end up mixing inside the body.

-2. Staying Up All night
+2. To Stay Up All Night

-This is something that is becoming increasingly popular at club venues and music festivals where music is played all night long until the morning.
+This is something that is becoming increasingly popular at club venues and music festivals where music is played all night long until the early morning.

-This is likely to cause an interaction with alcohol and Modafinil, and in some cases may lead to mixing Modafinil with other compounds or illicit substances.
+This is likely to cause an interaction with alcohol and modafinil, and in some cases may lead to mixing modafinil with other compounds or illicit substances.